darioTecchia/COMP_5_SCG/README.md

   - `visitor` package contains the visitor classes used for scopechecking, typechecking and translation

-  - `visitor` package contains the visitor classes used for scopechecking, typechecking and translation

 - `srcflexcup` folder contains the CUP and jFlex input files

 - `test_files` folder contains some myPallene's test files